-Draya Michele Flaunts Killer Figure In Skintight Minidress
+Draya Michele Flaunts Killer Figure In Skintight Mini Dress

-Draya Michele heated up Instagram on Tuesday when she shared a photo in which she wore a tight minidress that accentuated her curvaceous figure.
+Draya Michele heated up Instagram on Tuesday when she shared a photo in which she wore a tight mini dress that accentuated her curvaceous figure.

 Draya captured most of her fit physique in the bathroom selfie.
-She wore a neon green minidress that looked like it was made for her body.
+She wore a neon green mini dress that looked like it was made for her body.
 The dress clung to her every curve, highlighting her hourglass shape and perky booty.
 Draya stood at at alight side angle, giving viewers a nice look at her tiny waist.
 The dress featured a plunging neckline that gave viewers a tiny peek at her cleavage.

 The former reality star wore a full face of makeup that included dark brows, smoky eye shadow and contoured cheeks.
 Draya wore her hair back in a ponytail, and she kept accessories to a minimum with a simple pair of stud earrings.